-In wet flue gas desulfurization systems (FGD), a scrubbing liquid containing alkali reagent is used to enhance the absorption of SO2 and other acid gases.
+In wet flue gas desulfurization systems (FGD), a scrubbing liquid containing alkali reagent enhances the absorption of SO2 and other acid gases.
 Lime and limestone are the most commonly used reagents.
-Sodium-based solutions (sometimes referred to as clear solutions) provide better SO2 solubility and less scaling problems than lime or limestone, but they are much more expensive to use.
+Sodium-based solutions (sometimes referred to as clear solutions) provide better SO2 solubility and fewer scaling problems than lime or limestone, but they are much more expensive to use.

-The partially dewatered sludge from the clarifier is sent to a vacuum filter, where most of the water is removed (and sent to the process-water holding tank), and the sludge is sent to a settling pond.
+The partially dewatered sludge from the clarifier goes to a vacuum filter, where most of the waters removed (and sent to the process-water holding tank), and the sludge moves to a settling pond.

 Early limestone FGD systems had scrubber operating problems, such as plugged and clogged nozzles, scrubber internals, and mist.
-Absorption efficiency can be increased at high pH values since more alkali is available to dissolve the SO2 gas.
-However, scale buildup will occur if the scrubber is operated at very high pH values.
+Absorption efficiency can increase at high pH values since more alkali is available to dissolve the SO2 gas.
+However, scale buildup will occur if the scrubber operates at very high pH values.
 The pH levels can be maintained by carefully controlling limestone and water feed rates.
 Low pH reduces removal efficiency; high pH causes scale buildup scrubber internals.

 Lime and limestone FGD systems are capable of removing SO2 with efficiencies over 90%.
-The addition of small amounts of reagents, such as soluble magnesium, to the scrubber liquor, can greatly increase the SO2 removal efficiencies.
+The addition of small amounts of reagents, such as soluble magnesium, to the scrubber liquor can increase the SO2 removal efficiencies.

 Another scrubber operating problem occurring in lime and limestone FGD systems is that calcium sulfite in the sludge settles and filters poorly.
 It can be removed from the scrubber slurry only in a semi-liquid or paste-like form.